murphye/cheap-gke-cluster/README.md

 # How to Build and Run a Cheap GKE Cluster (As Low as $24 Per Month)

 What if I told you that you could run a 3 node, 6 core, GKE cluster at over a 90% discount, or only about USD $24.00 per month?
-In this Git repository, you can use an automated way to deploy a GKE cluster with all of the cost savings maneuvers in place using Terraform.
+In this Git repository, you can use Terraform to deploy a GKE cluster with all of the cost savings maneuvers in place.

-**Warning:** Google Cloud only gives you 1 free GKE control plane.
-If you run more than 1 GKE cluster, you will incur $74.40 per month for each control plane!
+**Warning: Google Cloud only gives you 1 free GKE control plane.
+If you run more than 1 GKE cluster, you will incur $74.40 per month for each control plane to matter what!**

-**See this blog post for a detailed explanation: TODO**
+### See this blog post for a detailed explanation: TODO

 ## Setup to Deploy